pisa-engine/pisa/docs/source/inverting.md

 ## Inverted index format

 A _binary sequence_ is a sequence of integers prefixed by its length, where both the sequence integers and the length are written as 32-bit little-endian unsigned integers.
-A _collection_ consists of 3 files, `<basename>.docs`, `<basename>.freqs`, `<basename>.sizes`:
+An _inverted index_ consists of 3 files, `<basename>.docs`, `<basename>.freqs`, `<basename>.sizes`:

 * `<basename>.docs` starts with a singleton binary sequence where its only integer is the number of documents in the collection.
 It is then followed by